peter/jsonapitest/README.md

 In order to support a different HTTP client, all you have to do is write a simple adapter for it, see the [superagent](https://github.com/peter/jsonapitest/blob/master/lib/http_clients/superagent.js) and [request](https://github.com/peter/jsonapitest/blob/master/lib/http_clients/request.js) adapters for examples of how to do this.
-You can either install your adapter globally as an npm package or just put it in a file and set the
-`config.modules.http_client` property to the file path to your file.
+You can either install your adapter globally as an npm package or set `config.modules.http_client` to the absolute file path of your adapter.

 ## Request